 This randomized phase 3 trial did not find a lower probability of cognitive decline in patients with SCLC receiving HA-PCI compared with conventional PCI.
 No increase in brain metastases at 2 years was observed in the HA-PCI arm.

-From April 2013 until March 2018 a total of 168 patients were randomized.
+From April 2013 to March 2018, a total of 168 patients were randomized.
 The median follow-up time was 26.6 months.
-In both treatment arms 70% of patients had limited disease and baseline characteristics were well balanced.
-Decline on the HVLT-R total recall score at 4 months was not significantly different between the arms: 29% of PCI patients dropped ≥5 points and 28% of HA-PCI patients (p = 1.000).
-Performance on other cognitive tests measuring memory, executive function, attention, motor function and processing speed did not change significantly different over time between the groups.
-The OS was not significantly different.
-The cumulative incidence of brain metastases at 2 years was 20% (95% CI: 12%-29%) for the PCI arm and 16% (95% CI: 7%-24%) for the HA-PCI arm.
+In both treatment arms, 70% of the patients had limited disease and baseline characteristics were well balanced.
+Decline on the Hopkins Verbal Learning Test-Revised total recall score at 4 months was not significantly different between the arms: 29% of patients on PCI and 28% of patients on HA-PCI dropped greater than or equal to five points (p = 1.000).
+Performance on other cognitive tests measuring memory, executive function, attention, motor function, and processing speed did not change significantly different over time between the groups.
+The overall survival was not significantly different (p = 0.43).
+The cumulative incidence of brain metastases at 2 years was 20% (95% confidence interval: 12%-29%) for the PCI arm and 16% (95% confidence interval: 7%-24%) for the HA-PCI arm.